Nasdaq to settle Facebook IPO lawsuit for $26.5 million

 "We are just happy to be able to move on," Greifeld said, adding that insurance would cover most, if not all, of the settlement.

-The reserve will also cover expected costs of re-opening the voluntary compensation programme for firms that did not submit a claim to Nasdaq in 2013.
+The reserve will also cover expected costs of re-opening the voluntary compensation program for firms that did not submit a claim to Nasdaq in 2013.

 UBS Group AG's market-making arm sued to recoup more than $350 million of losses from the IPO, rather than submit a claim to Nasdaq.
 In October, an appeals court rejected UBS's bid bring Nasdaq to arbitration.